 The Model S is a 5-passenger sportback that is sleek and roomy, with space for up to 63.3 cubic feet of cargo.
 It has a minimalist interior but a giant 17-inch screen with vehicle controls.
 This car is lightning fast, has Autopilot driver assist, and those passenger spaces are a good size to fit real adults.

 Charge time is around 12 hours at 240 Volts, for the 100 kWh lithium ion battery.
 The EPA fuel economy equivalent is 111 mile per gallon for city and highway combined.
-The increased range is largely thanks to some changes in the car’s drive unit, with updated rolled out in late April, 2020.
+The increased range is largely thanks to some changes in the car’s drive unit.
 And, of course, you get access to the Tesla Supercharger network of EV chargers.

 Tesla are apparently planning to release a Model S Long Range Plus with a 391 mile range soon, so if you’re willing to wait and keen to edge close to the 400 mile range mark, keep your foot on the brake a bit longer.